 3- Ball or Width Fit: This can be snug, but should NEVER be tight.
 A tight fit can cause several foot issues, such as blisters, corns, and calluses, among others.
 In addition, the foot NORMALLY swells about 5% over a day’s wear, so “expansion allowance” must be considered.

 4- Instep Fit: Always check for any tight fit around this area.
 This can happen specially with fat/fleshy or stocky/muscular feet.
 It can exert pressure on the instep and affect circulation.
 Most parents don’t even know what the instep of the foot is.
 I have created a post where I explain this in more detail:

 5- Heel Fit: Make sure the heel of the foot fits snugly without any heel slip.
 This allows the child to walk and run comfortably with every step he or she takes.

-I have fitted thousands of children shoes, and I know which shoes fit better than others.
-If you don’t have a local shoe store in your area, below you can find the best shoes for kids’!
+I have fitted thousands of children shoes, and I know which shoe styles fit and hold up better than others from having tested the shoes myself.
+If you don’t have a local shoe store in your area, below you can find a selection of the best shoes for kids.

 The shoes below will fit a child that has narrow, medium, or wide feet (choose the width accordingly).

 This first selection of shoes fit “short”, which means that you need to go a whole size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

 The shoes below will fit a child with medium, wide, or extra wide feet:

 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.